 It definitely pays to shop and compare.

 Unlike smaller mortgage loans, a half percent difference in the interest rate on a $700,000 loan amount can add up over time.

 - $700,000 at 4.875% = $3,704

 The difference between these two scenarios adds up quickly.
 Over five years, $209 per month saves over $12,500.

 When conforming rates are significantly lower than jumbo rates, consider a “piggy-back” mortgage.
 This combination of a conforming first mortgage and a small second mortgage may save you money.

 You can determine your savings potential by calculating the "blended rate" of the combined loans.

 For instance, if you paid 4.0 percent interest on a $424,100 loan, and 5.0 percent on another $25,000 loan, your blended rate is 4.06 percent.
 If jumbo rates are higher than this, the piggyback will save you interest.

 Here's how the calculations look:

-If you are in the jumbo loan market, you should shop and compare all of your options before deciding which is best.Click to see today's rates (Oct 22nd, 2017)
+If you are in the jumbo loan market, you should shop and compare all of your options before deciding which is best.Verify your new rate (Nov 21st, 2017)